Best Carb For Ironhead

 Bendix Carburetor

-Originally fitted on 1972 to early 1976 Sportsters (and some Big-Twins), the Bendix carb is a relatively simple unit that is easy to tune and cheap to buy.
+Originally fitted on 1972 to early 1976 Sportsters (and some Big-Twins), the Bendix carb is a relatively simple unit that is easy to tune, and still one of the cheapest to buy.
 It is a popular choice for classic motorcycle builders and restorers who still ride their old scoots.

 Read: Bendix Carb Rebuild